-5.9.3 - Vehicle/System Requirements for Extreme Open Class
+5.9.3 - Vehicle/System Requirements for Outlaw Class

 - Any modifications made must not compromise the safety of the Judge or their ability to evaluate the vehicle's sound system. - Seating positions may be modified to optimize the listening area for the listener. - OEM vehicle functions (such as windows, door locks, sunroofs, door handles, etc.) may be modified but must remain functional. - OEM vehicle safety features may be removed or disabled. - Aftermarket audio components can be mounted anywhere in the vehicle. - There are no limitations to the type and amount of audio equipment used in Extreme Open Class, so long as they meet all other Vehicle/System Requirements for the Class. - Competitors are not allowed to cover any window areas with temporary coverings (including, but not limited to, shades, blankets, drop cloths, etc.) forward of the B pillar.
-Permanently affixed window coverings, such as window tint, are allowed forward of the B pillar. - If a you are unsure whether your vehicle qualifies, contact the IASCA Head Office.
+Permanently affixed window coverings, such as window tint, are allowed forward of the B pillar. - Vehicle must be operable and complete.
+All entries must be able to start under their own power, meaning that an operable battery must be permanently positioned in the vehicle, the vehicle propelling motor must either be (a) fueled by its own fixed fuel tank and transmission or (b) electric motors powered by batteries mounted in the vehicle and shifted from the driver's position.
+The vehicle will be required to travel 20 feet of continuous motion forward, steering to the left and right, brake to a stop, shift into reverse, travel 20 feet of continuous motion backward steering to the left and right, and brake to a stop (emergency brake not allowed to stop vehicle).
+The vehicle owner may be assisted by two crewmembers limited to starting the vehicle only.
+No more than two ounces of fuel will be allowed to prime start a vehicle.
+An electrical battery jump, battery to battery, will be allowed for starting purposes only.
+Once a judge has indicated its time to start, a time limit of ten (10) minutes will be allowed to complete the operability inspection.
+All vehicles are subject to inspection by judging staff.
+An inoperable vehicle will be for exhibition only. - If a you are unsure whether your vehicle qualifies, contact the IASCA Head Office.

-- Vehicle sound system is evaluated from the driver's seat position by the two (2) judges, one at a time, independently.
-Scoring is based on the average score from the two score sheets. - IQC is required and the IQC score will be combined with the SQC score for one total score. - Although CAP points are not required to receive a invitation to the season end Finals, membership is required with full disclosure to the IASCA head office of intent to compete at Finals.
+- Vehicle sound system is evaluated from the driver's seat position by maximum of three (3) judges, one at a time, independently.
+Scoring is based on the average score from the score sheets. - IQC is required and the IQC score will be combined with the SQC score for one total score. - This class is a Winner-Take-All class.
+There is no placement or award beyond 1st place. - Although CAP points are not required to receive a invitation to the season end Finals, membership is required with full disclosure to the IASCA head office of intent to compete at Finals.